Food security and the fourth estate in Kenya’s coast

 Facilitated by renowned journalist Eric Latiff, and backed up by award-winning journalist Judie Kaberia, the duo sought to encourage a change in the narrative amongst coastal reporters.
 The essence of spin, retelling stories from different angles and looking beyond the traditional sources of information to challenge the status quo as well as build one’s brand, were some of the key philosophies shared.

 The journalists took to the two media icons like fish to water.
 In their assignments to present story pitch ideas, their industriousness and learning were evident.
 Four pitches were eventually selected for information-based support on the basis of the following criteria: story mapping, story angles, research and production, the food rights beat and broadcasting/ publication avenues.
 Coming from Mombasa and Kilifi counties, the Route to Food will collaborate with the winners to assist them in crafting unique stories that capture the essence of food politics and food security.

 Journalism frames public knowledge – or lack thereof – about issues of food security vis-à-vis hunger, the high cost of food, poor nutrition and health, maize scandals and crop cartels, food bribes and weak political responsibility.
 In this context, the media plays a critical role in safeguarding public interests by actively appraising policy measures and budget decisions presented as solutions to food security, as well as holding leaders to account for promises made – particularly newly elected administrations.

-“In this vain, we must remember however, that the only way we will be heard, is if we tell tired stories with new angles and are inspired to create an impact on the reader” – Judie Kaberia.
+“In this vein, we must remember, however, that the only way we will be heard, is if we tell tired stories with new angles and are inspired to create an impact on the reader” – Judie Kaberia.